Malayan campaign: Japanese

 By 1941 the Japanese had been engaged for four years in trying to subjugate China.
 They were heavily reliant on imported materials for their military forces, particularly oil from the United States.
 From 1940 to 1941, following the Japanese takeover of French colonies the United States, the United Kingdom, and the Netherlands imposed embargoes on supplying oil and war materials to Japan.
 The object of the embargoes was to assist the Chinese and encourage the Japanese to halt military action in China.
 The Japanese considered that pulling out of China would result in a loss of face and decided instead to take military action against US, British and Dutch territories in South East Asia.
 The Japanese forces for the invasion were assembled in 1941 on Hainan Island and in French Indochina.
 This troop build-up was noticed by the Allies and, when asked, the Japanese advised that it related to its operations in China.

 When the Japanese invaded, they had over 200 tanks, consisting of the Type 95 Ha-Go light tank, Type 97 Chi-Ha and Type 89 I-Go medium tanks and Type 97 Te-Ke tankettes.
 In support they had nearly 800 aircraft available.
-Commonwealth troops were equipped with the Lanchester 6x4 Armoured Car, Marmon-Herrington Armoured Car, Universal Carrier and only 23 obsolete Mk VIB light tanks (in the 100th Light Tank Squadron of the Indian Army), none of which were sufficiently armed for armoured warfare.
+Commonwealth troops were equipped with the Manchester 6×4 Armoured Car, Marmon-Herrington Armoured Car, Universal Carrier and only 23 obsolete Mk VIB light tanks (in the 100th Light Tank Squadron of the Indian Army), none of which were sufficiently armed for armoured warfare.
 They had just over 250 combat aircraft; half of these would be lost in the first few days of combat.

 When the Japanese invaded Malaya it was part of expansive attack all across the Pacific and South East Asia, stretching from Pearl Harbor and islands in the Pacific, the Philippines, Hong Kong, Burma, Singapore, Borneo, and Thailand.